BrentonCozby/dom-slider/README.md

 ```

 ### Print Styling:
-dom-slider removes the DOM-slider-hidden CSS class from all elements before printing.
+dom-slider removes the DOM-slider-hidden CSS class from all elements before printing and adds them back after printing.